strvcom/ios-chat-component/README.md

 ### Task management

-To make chat core component well thought out it was enhanced by task manager.
-Task manager class allows chat core to make calls with extra attributes and handles all logic behing.
-This made also impact in completion handling at chat core itself.
+To make the chat core component well thought out it was enhanced by task manager.
+The task manager class allows chat core to make calls with extra attributes and handles all logic behind.
+Using task management impacts on completion handling at chat core itself.

 ###### Available attributes
 - after init